 During the webinar, we’ll provide an overview of the NRMN Coordination Center and the NRMN Resource Center funding announcements and answer your questions.
 You may send questions before the webinar or post them in the chat box during the event.

-To access the webinar, visit the WebEx Meeting page and enter the meeting number (access code) 622 059 858 and the password PxH2Dy3Q.
+To access the webinar, visit the WebEx Meeting page (link no longer available) and enter the meeting number (access code) 622 059 858 and the password PxH2Dy3Q.
 If you are unable to attend online, you can call 1-650-479-3208 from anywhere in the United States or Canada and enter the meeting number above.

 We look forward to talking to you.